siconos/siconos/docs/sphinx/getting_started/tutorial_python/diode_bridge.rst

    q = Cx^{free}_{i+1},    M = hCW^{-1}B + D

-This is known as a Linear Complementarity Problem, written in siconos thanks to :doxysiconos:`LCP` class, which inherits from :doxysiconos:`OneStepNSProblem`.
+This is known as a Linear Complementarity Problem, written in siconos thanks to :class:`LCP` class, which inherits from :class:`OneStepNSProblem`.
 As usual, check :ref:`osns_problems` for a complete review of the nonsmooth problems formulations available in Siconos.
 To each formulation, one must associate a solver, picked from the list given in :ref:`lcp_solvers`::